dipperLyra/Eche-Mkpadi/index.md

 }
 ```

 This snippet passes the output of ifconfig into `grep`.
 Grep is used to search for the pattern `inet 192` and the output is fed to `awk`.
 Awk would print the second column of the line passed to it.
-The output of `grep` would be a single line, that is why we do not specify line number in the `awk` script.
+The output of `grep` would be a single line, that is why we did not specify line number in the `awk` script.

 Note: `192` is my IP first octet and would vary for different networks.
 You can check under `en0` in the output of `ifconfig` to see yours.